atick-faisal/label-studio/docs/source/guide/webhook_reference.md

 | ground_truth_number | Total number of annotations marked as ground truth annotations in the project. |
 | skipped_annotations_number | Total number of skipped or cancelled annotations in the project. |

-The HTTP POST payloads that Label Studio sends to the configured webhook URLs include the headers that you set up when you [configure the webhook](webhooks.html).
+The HTTP POST payloads that Annotation Hub sends to the configured webhook URLs include the headers that you set up when you [configure the webhook](webhooks.html).

 If the webhook event is in response to a creation or update event, the full details of the created entity are also sent in the payload.
 See the following event reference tables for additional details.

 ## Task Created

-Sent when a task is created in Label Studio.
+Sent when a task is created in Annotation Hub.
 See how to [set up a webhook for this event](webhooks.html).

 ### Webhook payload details